watsonfellowship/watson-51/_fellows/angus-pritchard.md

 ---

-I visited the homes of some of the world’s most iconic birds, and met some of the people that work with them every day as conservationists, guides, farmers and casual birders.
-I have learned a small piece of what some of the birds I’ve known about since childhood mean to these people.
+I visited the homes of some of the world's most iconic birds, and met some of the people that work with them every day as conservationists, guides, farmers and casual birders.
+I have learned a small piece of what some of the birds I've known about since childhood mean to these people.